Many Heads Are Better Than One: Improved Scientific Idea Generation by A LLM-Based Multi-Agent System: The

 where $Q_{team}$ denotes the description of the current team members, $Q_{topic}$ represents the task description for the topic discussion, $R_{k,j}$ is the response of agent $j$ at turn $k$, and $\overline{(D_{t})}$ is the team leader's summary of dialogues from turn $t$, where $D_{t}=\{R_{t,0},R_{t,1},\dots,R_{t,n}\}$.
 Given the prompt $Q_{k,i}$, each scientist agent generates a response $R_{k,i}$, sampled from a probability distribution $R_{k,i} \sim P_{s_{i}}(\cdot|Q_{k,i})$.
 Since agents can use RAG to access the author knowledge bank during discussions, they may seek advice from scientists who are relevant to the topic but not part of the team.
-In such cases, we initialize a new agent with the mentioned scientist's profile and include their responses in the discussion.
+In such cases, we initialize a new agent with the mentioned scientist's profile and include their responses in the discussion (intra-team discussion).
 However, to maintain the fixed team size, this agent is not added to the team.
-This process is termed the ``Invitation Mechanism'' and is also applied in subsequent steps, with its effectiveness demonstrated in the ablation study.
+This process is termed the \textbf{``Invitation Mechanism''} and is also applied in subsequent steps, with its effectiveness demonstrated in Appx.~\ref{sec:component}.
 An example scenario is shown in Appx.~\ref{sec:invitation}.
-After $K$ turns of discussion, the team leader generates the final research topic $R_{topic}$ based on the content: $\langle Q_{topic}, \overset{K-1}{\underset{t=1}{\bigcup}}(\overline{D_{t}}), \overset{n}{\underset{j=0}{\bigcup}}(R_{K,j})\rangle$.
+After $K$ turns of discussion, the team leader generates the final research topic $R_{topic}$ when the team reaches a consensus (otherwise the discussion is terminated and restarted), based on the content: $\langle Q_{topic}, \overset{K-1}{\underset{t=1}{\bigcup}}(\overline{D_{t}}), \overset{n}{\underset{j=0}{\bigcup}}(R_{K,j})\rangle$.
+At last, each scientist will be asked if they are interested in the topic.
+If not, they may leave the team; otherwise, they can stay and continue future discussions.

-\textbf{Idea Generation}~Third, the team is tasked with proposing several potential ideas.
-To align with genuine research workflows and mitigate LLM illusions~\citep{huang2023survey}, each agent is required to generate a comprehensive response that includes three key components: (1) a description of the idea, (2) a specific experimental plan, and (3) a self-assessment covering metrics such as novelty, feasibility, and clarity, representing the agent’s confidence (See Appnx.~\ref{fig:idea_prompt}).
+\textbf{Idea Generation.}~Third, the team is tasked with proposing several potential ideas.
+To align with genuine research workflows and mitigate LLM illusions~\citep{huang2023survey}, each agent is required to generate a comprehensive response that includes three key components: (1) a description of the idea, (2) a specific experimental plan, and (3) a self-assessment covering metrics such as novelty, feasibility, and clarity, representing the agent’s confidence (See Appx.
+Fig.~\ref{fig:idea_prompt}).